What is a Reward Model?¶

 Next Steps¶

-In the following notebooks, we’ll cover:
+In the following notebooks:

-Preference Data — Where does this data come from?
+Preference Data: Where does this data come from?
 What does it look like?
 How do we format it?

-Evaluation — How do you know if your reward model is good?
-(Accuracy alone isn’t enough—we need to watch for reward hacking.)
+Evaluation: How do you know if your reward model is good?
+(Accuracy alone isn’t enough. we need to watch for reward hacking.)